What is a GRAT?

 - Upon completion of the annuity payment term, the GRAT’s remaining assets pass to the beneficiaries, either outright or in trust.
 No additional contributions to the trust are permitted.

-- The grantor must outlive the annuity term in order for the trust to be effective.
+- The grantor must outlive the annuity term for the trust to be effective.

 How does the “annuity” part work?